You must be signed in to read the rest of this article.

 Once a decision has been made by the dentist to provide a preventive treatment, a sealant can be placed if the tooth is determined to be caries-free.
 The standard procedure of visual examination and radiographs typically used to make the determination is now being supplemented by new technologies such as fluorescence, transillumination, electrical conductance, and digital radiography.

-There are now a number of caries detection devices on the market that practitioners can use as an additional tool in finding and diagnosing caries.
-The DIAGNOdent (KaVo Dental, www.kavousa.com) uses a 655 nm laser to detect fluorescence in tooth decay; both the Spectra Caries Detection Aid (Air Techniques, www.airtechniques.com) (Figure 1) and the Midwest Caries I.D.
-(DENTSPLY Professional, www.dentsply.com) use a light-emitting diode directed to the occlusal surfaces to determine demineralization and caries.
-These and other scientific advances benefit clinicians because, although studies have shown that sealing incipient decay will arrest it, frank occlusal decay should not be sealed, nor should primary teeth that are close to exfoliation.
+One technological example is the Spectra (Air Techniques), (Figure 1) a device that uses laser fluorescence directed to the occlusal surfaces to determine demineralization and caries.
+This and other scientific advances benefit clinicians because, although studies have shown that sealing incipient decay will arrest it, frank occlusal decay should not be sealed, nor should primary teeth that are close to exfoliation.

-Sealants can be placed on either primary or permanent teeth that are determined to be at risk for pit-and-fissure caries.
-There are certain conditions under which a sealant would not be recommended, such as the inability to properly isolate and maintain a dry field (if using a resin-based sealant), the presence of decay, pits and fissures that are well coalesced, and any allergies to the sealant material.
+Sealants can be placed on either primary or permanent teeth that are determined to be at risk for pit and fissure caries (Appendix A).
+There are certain conditions under which a sealant would not be recommended, such as the inability to properly isolate and maintain a dry field (if using a resin-based sealant), the presence of decay, pits, and fissures that are well coalesced, and any allergies to the sealant material.

 The criteria for an ideal dental sealant is one that achieves prolonged bonding to the enamel, is biocompatible with the oral tissues, offers a simple application procedure, is of a low-viscosity capable of entering narrow fissures, and has low solubility in the oral environment.